8 Best Excalibur Las Vegas Restaurants (2023 Update)

 • Takeaway: Yes

-The Castle Walk Food Court has something for everyone.
+Priding itself on its variety of cuisines and food options, the Castle Walk Food Court has something for everyone.
 From breakfast to snacks to lunch and dinner, you’ll be covered.
-Recently, they have offered a range of healthy, fresh concepts for those who want a lighter option.
+Recently, they have offered a range of healthy, fresh concepts for those who want a lighter, more refreshing option.

-For breakfast drop in a Cinnabon for baked goodness, Einstein Bros.
-Bagels for the perfect bagel sandwich or Krispy Kreme for your donut and coffee pick me up.
-Schlotzsky’s are thought to be the best sandwiches on the strip, whilst Pick Up Stix offers delicious Asian dishes.
+For breakfast, drop in at Cinnabon for baked goodies, Einstein Bros.
+Bagels for the perfect New York-style bagel sandwiches, or Krispy Kreme for your donut and coffee pick-me-up.
+Pick Up Stix offers delicious Asian dishes.

-You will also find well know brand’s like Pizza Hut, Popeyes and Starbucks.
+You can also go for classic chains like Pizza Hut, Popeyes and Starbucks.
 Be warned, although the food court is open from 6am until midnight, some concepts may differ in opening hours.

 • Location: Walk towards the casino floor and make a right on the walkway by the table games.
 Take the escalator to the second floor and head to the right-hand side.